xinzhou93/CS280A/content/Project3.md

 </div>

 ## Part 1.5: Bells & Whistles
+In this task, I tried to extend A4 by using cylindrical projection.
+I firstly attempted manual implementation based on A4 code:
+- Select points on the original image and target images.
+- Then project images to cylindrical coordinates
+- Transform the points to cylindrical coordinates
+- Compute homography between projected points
+- Finally warp and blend the images as A4 does

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">
   <figure style="margin: 0;">
     <img src="/P3/9_11.png" alt="Image 1" style="width: 100%; height: auto; display: block;" />